mmaksymiuk/homelab/README.md

-# homelab
+# Home alab
-Ansible playbooks and roles that I'm using to configure my home lab.
+All I need to configure my home lab server on Debian.